prijindal/kuzzle_dart/README.md

 }
 ```

-> view all samples in [example/example.dart file](./example/example.dart)
+> view all samples in [example/ folder](./example/)

 ## Information
 - Uses WebSocket to communicate with kuzzle, in the future http might also be used
-- Soon documentation will also be coming
+- Documentation is auto generated from source, and [available here](https://prijindal.github.io/kuzzle_dart/)
+- More detailed documentation is [available on kuzzle website](https://docs-v2.kuzzle.io)